A Guide to Regression Discontinuity Designs in Medical Applications: Analysis with Continuous Score

 \section{Analysis with Continuous Score}

-Our discussion so far focused on the two leading conceptual RD frameworks under the assumption that the score is (approximately) continuous, in particular taking into account the presence of imperfect treatment compliance.
 We now discuss estimation, inference, and validation methods within the continuity-based and the local randomization RD frameworks with a continuously distributed score, using again the ART application as the running empirical example.
 All the results in this section can be reproduced using the replication materials.